Danielh101/Broadcast-Timer/README.md

 # Broadcast-Timer
 A little webpage that you can put in your OBS to countdown your stream.
+If you use this please give me credit and make a command linking them back to my github Thank you.

 # How to use!